Medical Policy: 10.01.17

 Aeromedical transport services utilizing specially designed and equipped airplanes or helicopters are important in providing rapid emergency medical care and transport of ill or injured patients.
 These air medical services may be involved in a primary response (transporting a patient from the scene to a nearby receiving facility) or a secondary response (interfacility transport due to the patient's need for a higher level of care).

-Professional air ambulance transportation services for an interfacility transport from a hospital capable of treating an individual performed primarily for the convenience of the patient or patient’s family, physician or other health care provider would be considered a non-covered benefit.
+Professional non-emergency air ambulance transportation services for an interfacility transport from a facility capable of treating an individual performed primarily for the convenience of the patient or patient’s family, physician or other health care provider would be considered a non-covered benefit.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.